Msdmrf/42-Lisbon-Common-Core-Born2beroot/Evaluation.md

 ## 2. Explanation of UFW (or Firewalld)

 - **Explanation:**
-  UFW (Uncomplicated Firewall) is a user-friendly frontend for managing iptables (the underlying Linux firewall).
+  "UFW (Uncomplicated Firewall) is a user-friendly frontend for managing iptables (the underlying Linux firewall).
 It simplifies the process of managing firewall rules and is commonly used on Ubuntu/Debian-based systems.
 Both UFW and Firewalld help secure servers by controlling inbound and outbound traffic.
 They allow only specific, trusted connections (e.g., SSH, HTTP/HTTPS) while blocking potentially malicious or unnecessary traffic.
-A properly configured firewall reduces the attack surface of a server and prevents unauthorized access.
+A properly configured firewall reduces the attack surface of a server and prevents unauthorized access."

 ## 3. List Active Rules